Blothhoondr/CyberneticPayload/README.md

 - List listening ports on the machine `ss -ltn`
 - List all files and folders including hidden ones in a directory `ls al`
 - See if there is anything the current user can run as sudo `sudo -l`
+- Look for SSH keys
+- Check if AppArmor is active.
+If yes, check for bypasses (Like using a kernel library to load a shell `/lib/x86_64-linux-gnu/ld-linux-x86–64.so.2 /bin/bash`)

 Encryption/Decryption
 ------